GenomicsCoreLeuven/GBSX/README.md

-Possible Standard Enzymes for the info file: (NAN is no enzyme)
+Possible Standard Enzymes for the info file: (NA is no enzyme)
 * `ApeKI`
 * `PstI`
 * `EcoT22I`